 - Medical Institutions

 - Homewood Graduates

-The three purposes of an OIS Ambassador are to:
+The three purposes of the OIS Ambassador program are to:

-- Allow the current international student community assist new incoming students on their respective campuses by answering questions before their arrival and being active at International Orientation.
+- Welcome new incoming students to all campuses by answering questions before arrival and being active at International Orientation and OIS programming.

-- Help international students identify the services of OIS and that of JHU campus community who serve the active international student community at JHU.
+- Help international students become aware of the services of OIS and that of the JHU campus community through communication and engagement efforts throughout the academic year.

-- Assist in community efforts for international students on all Johns Hopkins campuses/locations.
+- Assist in discussions and OIS outreach to international students on all Johns Hopkins campuses/locations.